For a Complete List of Business Programs in Idaho, Please Follow the Link Below:

 To be eligible for the incremental payment, an advanced biofuel facility must have:

-- Produced advanced biofuels in the year prior to the fiscal year in which the payment is sought, and
+- Produced advanced biofuels in the year prior to the fiscal year in which the payment is sought.

-- Had less than 20 days (excluding weekends) of non-production in the year prior to the fiscal year in which the payment is sought.
+- Had fewer than 20 days (excluding weekends) of non-production in the year prior to the fiscal year in which the payment is sought.

 What are the payment terms?